Pprime1/csasm/README.md

 - [x] Upgrade all npm audit componentry
   - [x] update engine.io and socket.io using npm audit fix (see issue https://github.com/Pprime1/csasm/issues/34_)
     - [x] Install Github Desktop and sync a clone of csasm
-- [x] reduce further the F12 - client console.logs
+- [x] reduce further/cleanup the F12 - client console.logs
-- [ ] Update a LOGTX to show distance from each waypoint on startupmap
+- [x] Update a LOGTX to show distance from each waypoint on updatemap
 - [ ] What causes the "distance is null error"s?
   - [?] possibly running up on a computer with no GPS at all?
   - [ ] Can I trap and log that - poserror perhaps?
   - [ ] Can I create a poserror, workaround or a helpful message?
-- [ ] Delay first display-updates until player's location has been determined
+- [x] Delay first display-updates until player's location has been determined
   - round(ST_DISTANCE(wp.location, pl.location) * 100000) as "distance" is returning null sometimes (early on)
   - [x] Delay startupmap until player location is known